molgenis/molgenis-emx2/docs/molgenis/use_schema.md

 You can further fine tune the behaviour of tables using molgenis expressions.
 For more information on the expression syntax you can have a look at the [expressions readme](https://github.com/molgenis/molgenis-expressions/blob/master/README.md)
 Expressions refer to the id property of columns.

+*Note: expressions will currently only let you check basic types and string arrays.*

 ### computedValue (NOT YET IMPLEMENTED)

 Enables you to compute a value.
 Computed values are computed before a record is inserted/updated.
 The computedColumn